ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## UUID Version 3 {#uuidv3}
-UUID version 3 is meant for generating UUIDs from "names" that are drawn from, and unique within, some "name space" as per {{name_based_uuid_generation}}.
+UUID version 3 is meant for generating UUIDs from "names" that are drawn from, and unique within, some "namespace" as per {{name_based_uuid_generation}}.

 UUIDv3 values are created by computing an MD5 {{RFC1321}}
-hash over a given name space value concatenated with the desired name value after both have been converted to a canonical sequence of octets in network byte order.
+hash over a given namespace value concatenated with the desired name value after both have been converted to a canonical sequence of octets in network byte order.
 This MD5 value is then used to populate all 128 bits of the UUID layout.
 The UUID version and variant then replace the respective bits as defined by {{version_field}} and {{variant_field}}.

-Some common name space values have been defined via {{namespaces}}.
+Some common namespace values have been defined via {{namespaces}}.

 Where possible UUIDv5 SHOULD be used in lieu of UUIDv3.
 For more information on MD5 security considerations see {{RFC6151}}.